 The receiver then needs two more wires for data.
 I have indicated where these are plugged into the screw terminals:

-The IR beam connection functions like a switch, you can see a similar setup in the Arduino example for switch.
+The IR beam connection functions like a switch, you can see a similar setup in the Arduino example for switch. *edit: the IR Beam output black wire needs to be connected to +5v, not GND!
+See final circuit below for correct connection.

 The Nano is powered by microUSB cable.